Muneeza Hashmi

 Muneeza Hashmi (born 1946) is a broadcaster, television producer, actress and a former general manager and director programmes of the Pakistan Television Corporation (PTV).
 Hashmi has over four decades of experience working with public media.
 She is the Trustee of Faiz Foundation Trust, Pakistan and main organizer of Faiz Festival Lahore.
 She is the younger daughter of the prominent Pakistani poet Faiz Ahmed Faiz.

 Early life and education

 Muneeza was born in 1946, in before-the-partition Shimla, India to parents Faiz Ahmed Faiz and Alys Faiz.
-She is the younger sister, Salima Hashmi, a painter and actress.
+She is the younger sister of Salima Hashmi, a painter and actress.
 Her mother, Alys Faiz, was a sister of Christobel Taseer, mother of Salman Taseer, the former Governor of Punjab, Pakistan.

 Muneeza migrated with her family to Lahore during the partition of India in 1947 and was raised in Lahore.

 She received her early education from Kinnaird College for Women, and her Master's from University of the Punjab.
 She completed her second Master's degree in Education from the University of Hawaii, USA in 1981.